 It can take many weeks for someone to stop shedding the virus and they can continue to shed the virus even when they are no longer infectious to others.

 The COVID-19 vaccine does not contain live virus and does not result in viral shedding in wastewater.

 Samples of wastewater are collected on either a weekly or monthly basis from sewage treatment plants at several locations across the state.
 These samples are analysed for viral fragments.
 Testing sewage for fragments of SARS-CoV-2 is a specialised test and only a small number of laboratories can perform the test.

-Tasmania’s samples are sent to the Australian Water Quality Centre (AWQC) in South Australia for testing.
-Work is underway to establish a testing service in Tasmania.
+Tasmania’s samples are sent to the laboratory at the Royal Hobart Hospital for testing.
 It can take up to 7 days from when a sample is taken to receive initial laboratory results.
-The Tasmanian Department of Health is working closely with a number of organisations locally and interstate to ensure a high standard of timely testing can be performed.
+The Tasmanian Department of Health is working closely with a number of organisations locally to ensure a high standard of timely testing can be performed.

 It is not completely understood how long the viral fragments survives in wastewater but it is known that it depends on a variety of conditions, including the temperature, other pathogens, and the amount of organic matter.
 It is important to note that the virus that causes COVID-19 is easily inactivated (‘killed’) by detergents which are also present in sewage (from hand washing at basins, dish washing, etc.).